Build lean muscle and strength in just 8 weeks with this free strength training plan

 1. Don’t avoid hills

 They need to be conquered and will make you a powerful athlete.
-Even adding small ones to your training can add up to big spring gains.
+Even adding small hills to your training can add up to big spring gains, especially if your next race season has some hilly courses.

 2. Check your protein levels